Previous VA 12's:

 In Eagle Rock, VA 12 used today's VA 43 from US 220 down to the SR 870 area where it crossed the James River over to Riverside Dr.

-About 1935, VA 12 was placed on upgraded secondary route to connect between Trinity and Daleville, then paired with VA 114 down to US 11 at Cloverdale.
+In 1934, VA 12 was placed on upgraded secondary route to connect between Trinity and Daleville, then paired with VA 114 down to US 11 at Cloverdale.
 The old route from Trinity to Troutville became VA 294 (now SR 670).

-In July 1935, VA 12 became part of US 220.
+In Sept 1934 (AASHO), VA 12 became part of US 220.
+Note that the Oct 1934 state official still showed VA 12.

 VA 17 Troutville to Clifton Forge